andrew/ultimate-awesome/README.md

 - [awesome-bible-developer-resources](https://github.com/biblenerd/awesome-bible-developer-resources) - A curated list of awesome resources for developers (and other nerds) working with biblical texts and related tools.
 - [awesome-nepal](https://github.com/developers-nepal/awesome-nepal) - Generic list of anything awesome built in Nepal / by Nepali.
 - [awesome-standards](https://github.com/donbarbos/awesome-standards) - A curated list of technical standards, they may be called requests for comments, proposals, drafts, notes, specifications, or something else.
+- [awesome-homography-estimation-and-image-alignment](https://github.com/DoongLi/awesome-homography-estimation-and-image-alignment) - This repo contains a curative list of homography estimation, image alignment and related application.
 - [awesome-gutenberg](https://github.com/dseidl/awesome-gutenberg) - 🎉 A curated list of awesome things related to Gutenberg.
 - [awesome-axure](https://github.com/duzyn/awesome-axure) - Collection of awesome Axure resources.
 - [awesome-nodebots](https://github.com/IainIsCreative/awesome-nodebots) - A list of resources, links, tools, tutorials and more to make nodebots — robots powered by web technology.